zoosky/arewewebyet/index.md

 ## In detail

-learn more about the state of web developer in rust by topic:
+learn more about the state of web developer in Rust by topic:

 <ul class="topic-list">
   {% for page in site.pages %}